Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 Serious side effects

-Serious side effects and their symptoms can include:
+Serious side effects and their symptoms include:

 • Progressive multifocal leukoencephalopathy (a rare but very serious brain infection).
 Symptoms can include:

-• trouble walking or coordinating your movements
+• difficulty walking or coordinating your movements

 • vision loss